 Buy to let mortgages

 Buy-to-let interest rates are low right now, but that won’t last forever.
-You need to take into account the likely changes and high introductory fees, and how they’ll affect your total profit.
+You need to take into account the likely changes and high introductory fees for a buy-to-let mortgage, and how they’ll affect your total profit.

 Capital gains tax